Fransssss/DeepFake-Shield/README.md

 ## Overview

-**DeepFake Shield** is a socially driven AI application built to detect whether a video has been synthetically altered using deepfake technologies.
-This tool is part of a broader mission to fight digital abuse, particularly the harmful rise of AI-generated pornographic content that misuses the likeness of innocent individuals.
+**DeepFake Shield** is part of a broader mission to fight digital abuse, particularly the harmful rise of AI-generated pornographic content that misuses the likeness of innocent individuals.
 The app offers researchers, journalists, content moderators, and the general public a reliable way to verify the authenticity of videos.

 This project is ongoing and publicly documented on LinkedIn to inspire transparency, accountability, and ethical AI development.